 The CDC's strategy for High Impact HIV Prevention involves prioritizing and implementing an optimal combination of cost-effective, scalable interventions based on the current state of the science.
 This shift should help improve the effectiveness of HIV prevention efforts, reduce HIV incidence, and ultimately increase the possibility of achieving an AIDS-free America.
 In its ongoing effort to align HIV prevention resources with current surveillance data and this strategy, the Division of HIV/AIDS Prevention (DHAP) at CDC will not offer trainings or capacity building assistance on the following evidence-based interventions (EBIs): AIM, ¡Cuidate!, Focus on Youth, MIP, Nia, RAPP, Safety Counts, SHIELD, SIHLE, SISTA, Street Smart and VOICES/VOCES (except when used with MSM).
-Some health departments or other funders may continue to support implementation of these EBIs, and the implementation materials for all these interventions will remain onwww.effectiveinterventions.org and be available for download.
-If you have additional questions about this issue, please contact email@example.com.
+Some health departments or other funders may continue to support implementation of these EBIs, and the implementation materials for all these interventions will remain on www.effectiveinterventions.org and be available for download.
+If you have additional questions about this topic, please contact email@example.com.

 CDC's Division of Reproductive Health (DRH) will provide support to their grantees on AIM, ¡Cuidate!, and SIHLE.
-For further information on DRH's efforts, please contact Trisha Mueller firstname.lastname@example.org.
+For further information on DRH's efforts, please contact Trisha Mueller at firstname.lastname@example.org.

 ETR Associates continues a body of work related to Focus on Youth.
 For further information, please contact Nancy Gonzalez-Caro at 1.800.325.3048 Ext.
 237 and email@example.com.

 For more information, please read CDC's Dear Prevention Partner Letter - August 26, 2013

 .
 You may also click on the link, DHAP EBI Prioritization Webinar